All Loop Scattering For All Multiplicity: The 2-Loop Amplitudes at Genus One

 is a Mirzakhani kernel that partially mods out by $\MCG$, but does not mod out by the stabilizer generated by $\gamma_{\Delta_B}$.

-Cutting the surface along $C^{0/1;0}$ (or $C^{0/1;1/2}$) gives an annulus with 2 marked points on one boundary, and 1 marked point on the other. $\Delta_B$ is the closed loop on the annulus.
-So the curves compatible with $C^{0/1;0}$ (or with $C^{0/1;1/2}$) decompose into two cosets under the $\mathbb{Z}$ subgroup.
+Cutting the surface along $C_1$ gives an annulus with two marked points on one boundary, and one marked point on the other. $\Delta_B$ is the closed loop on the annulus and generates the $\MCG$ of the annulus, which is a $\mathbb{Z}$ subgroup of the full $\MCG$.
+So the curves compatible with $C_1$ decompose into two cosets under this $\mathbb{Z}$ subgroup: depending on their endpoints on the cut surface.

-To mod out by the stabilizer, we need to find curves that intersect $\Delta_B$ and are compatible with either $C^{0/1;0}$ or $C^{0/1;1/2}$.
-Consider curves compatible with $C^{0;0}$.
+To mod out by the stabilizer, we need to find curves that intersect $\Delta_B$ and are compatible with $C_1$.
 We find, for example, the paths